 Over 30 Arts students completed the program last summer, with research topics ranging from linguistics, to classical studies, economics and political science.
 Two of those students were Benjamin Oldham and Hannah Deskin.
 Benjamin is in his last year of undergraduate studies, completing a BA in Linguistics and Anthropology, and Hannah graduated in fall 2018, with a BA in Honours Art History and Anthropology.

 Under the supervision of Professor Jessica Coon (Linguistics), Benjamin focused on language revitalization, community collaboration, and the significance of ethical field methods in Linguistics.
-The project supports Coon’s upcoming book, Linguistics in the Fields: A Slim Guide.
+The project supports Coon’s upcoming book, Linguistics in the Field: A Slim Guide.

 “ARIA is a great program for students because it gives you the opportunity to work with a professor on research that interests you.
 I really enjoyed my experience because I worked semi-independently, in the sense that my professor let me take my own direction to research, even though ultimately my research was for her project.
 Not only was it refreshing, I also gained a lot of insight into the research methods that work best for me,” said Benjamin.